X4J14/exo/README.md

 (exo:install :codeberg/github "<owner>/<repo>" :branch "<value>" :<mod-id> "<mod-version>") ;=> <module>
 ```

-The :sources property relates to remote modules/repositories only.
+The :sources property of the exo.repo config is relates to remote modules/repositories only.
-But :dependencies can contains data about local and remote modules.
 ```lisp
 (
 	:exo-version 1.0